dotnet/AspNetCore.Docs/aspnetcore/fundamentals/request-features.md

 <xref:Microsoft.AspNetCore.Http.Features.IHttpRequestIdentifierFeature>: Adds a property that can be implemented to uniquely identify requests.

-<xref:Microsoft.AspNetCore.Http.Features.IHttpRequestLifetimeFeature>: Defines support for aborting connections, or detecting if a request has been terminated prematurely, such as by a client disconnect.
+<xref:Microsoft.AspNetCore.Http.Features.IHttpRequestLifetimeFeature>: Defines support for aborting connections or detecting if a request has been terminated prematurely, such as by a client disconnect.

 ::: moniker range=">= aspnetcore-3.0"